AP Style: Rules for Black Culture, COVID-19, Climate Change, & More

-The 55th edition of the Stylebook was released on May 27 and was dedicated to Nick Jesdanun, who was AP’s deputy technology editor and worked on new technology entries for the updated Stylebook.
+The 55th edition of the Stylebook was released on May 27.
+It was dedicated to Nick Jesdanun, AP’s deputy technology editor.
+Jasdanun worked on new technology entries for the updated Stylebook.
 He died of COVID-19 shortly after finishing his work.

 The technology entries include:

 - When writing about tech, keep your audience in mind.
 Younger generations are more familiar with technology and will require less of an explanation, while the same language could confuse older readers.
-Avoiding jargon is always a good bet.
+Always try to avoid jargon.

-- No hyphen is needed in cyberbullying, cybercafe, or cyberspace.
+- Don’t include a hyphen in cyberbullying, cybercafe, or cyberspace.
 However, add a space to Cyber Monday and cyber shopping.